 - Individuals with downward-pointing nipples, areolas, and stretched skin

 Plastic Surgery & Dermatology of NYC adds that good candidates for inverted nipple correction include individuals with depressed or flat nipples.

 Nipple Surgery Contraindications

 Nipple correction surgery may not be the correct solution for everyone.
-Drs.
-Elie and Jody A. Levine advise anyone who experiences sudden nipple inversion to meet with a breast specialist prior to seeking inverted nipple correction surgery in order to determine if underlying medical conditions could be the cause.
+Anyone who experiences sudden nipple inversion should meet with a breast specialist before seeking inverted nipple correction surgery to determine if underlying medical conditions could be the cause.

 Candidates who are not ideal patients for nipple surgery include the following:

-- Smokers who are unwilling to quit prior to and after surgery due to smoking's impact on skin healing
+- Smokers who are unwilling to quit before and after surgery due to smoking's impact on skin healing

 - Those who have not maintained a stable, healthy weight

 - Patients who have unrealistic expectations about surgery

 The cost of nipple and areola surgery can vary widely, based upon the specific surgical procedure being performed.
 According to The Plastic Surgery Clinic, inverted nipple correction will likely not be covered by insurance companies that view it and similar procedures as forms of cosmetic surgery.
 However, contact your insurance company to determine if you are a candidate for coverage, especially when illnesses, injuries, or other congenital medical conditions have caused the problem.